GATEWAY COMMUNITY DEVELOPMENT DISTRICT (CDD) ASSESSMENT INFORMATION

 A. Residents are subject to two assessments, a Bond assessment and an Operations and Maintenance (O&M) assessment.
 Residents will continue to make O&M assessments, which pay for the ongoing expenses of the Districts, as long as the community exists.

 Q. Can I pay off the assessment?

 A. Yes, the Debt Portion may be paid off in full by requesting an estoppel letter which is a legal document outlining information regarding the current owner’s financial standing in regards to the CDD, what is due and what has not been paid.
 It also indicates any assessments that are in progress or projected.
-The preparation of an estoppel letter with a payoff amount has a charge of $75 per letter.
-If one is desired, please contact Luvinia LaCap at the Severn Trent Services Coral Springs office.
+The preparation of an estoppel letter with a payoff amount has a charge per letter.
+If one is desired, please contact Luvinia LaCap at the Inframark Management Services, at the Coral Springs, FL office.
 She can be reached at (954) 603-0034.
 Please take in consideration that paying off the Debt does not eliminate the O&M assessment that will continue to be levied on the property’s taxes for as long as the community exists.
 Additionally, a payoff transaction cannot be reversed.

 Q. How is the assessment collected?

 A. Assessments are collected uniformly by the Lee County Tax Collector as a “non-ad valorem” assessment on your Lee County Tax bill and are paid directly by the owner or via a mortgage holder escrow, beginning November 1st of each year.